 The CAKE team closely examined data from Pacific Sushi pre- and post-implementation, and found that the POS and OrderPads helped achieve a 25 percent improvement in overall revenue.
 Improvements could be seen particularly during the busiest days and busiest hours.
 Saturdays, for example, showed a revenue increase of more than 50 percent.

 Other busy hours, like 1-2 p.m., revealed revenue increase by 46 percent while transactions increased by more than 30 percent.
 And during the evening rush of 7-8 p.m., the impact was even bigger with a 50 percent increase in revenue and a more than 60 percent increase in transactions.

 While not all credit for the revenue increase can be attributed to the CAKE OrderPad and POS implementations, Mr. Horgan sees it as a large contributing factor: “It all comes down to how many orders we can fulfill, particularly during the busiest operating hours.
 With the OrderPads, my staff was able to serve customers much faster which also increased table turns and resulted in a significant increase in revenue for Pacific Sushi.”

 Mr. Horgan also likes his increased connection to Pacific Sushi, no matter where he is.
 “I check the CAKE data reports on my mobile app at least twice a day, no matter where I am,” he says.

-Based in Silicon Valley, CAKE is a company offering restaurant-specific technology solutions.
-CAKE’s platform seamlessly integrates front and back of house restaurant operations, allowing restaurant owners and operators to achieve unparalleled visibility into and control over their point of sale, table and waitlist management, menu pricing, guest preference tracking, reservations systems, inventory and payroll.
+Based in Tampa, Florida, CAKE is a company offering restaurant-specific technology solutions.
+CAKE’s platform seamlessly integrates front and back-of-house restaurant operations, allowing restaurant owners and operators to achieve unparalleled visibility into and control over their point of sale, table and waitlist management, menu pricing, guest preference tracking, reservations systems, inventory, and payroll.